 Identification and Effective Interventions

 Our special education courses are delivered online and this dyslexia course is designed to meet the increasing need for flexible specialist training.
 Our dyslexia course offers a clear framework for understanding the nature of dyslexia while also providing a wealth of evidence-based strategies and best practice approaches for identifying and responding to the needs of students.
-We are delighted to announce that this course has now been fully revised and updated by Dr Gavin Reid.
+We are delighted to announce that this course has now been fully revised and updated by Dr. Gavin Reid.
+The content of this course has been revised and updated in 2022

 About the course